arjanmitra/dealers_choice_js/feedback.md

   * commands or files used to seed the database
   * any npm scripts used to start the server or build the project It's good practice for when you work on larger, public projects.
 Without these instructions, I also have to go through all your files to understand how to set up, which becomes harder and harder as we start to write more code and use more files.

 Comments as a Jamaican: The nostalgia!
-This made me miss Jamaica so much and I would totally die to see sunsets and be on a beach right now !
+This made me miss Jamaica so much and I would totally die to see sunsets and be on a beach right now!